Ricci de Turck flow on singular manifolds: Introduction and statement of the main result

+mapping $Z_{\mu,T}$ to itself for $\mu, T > 0$ sufficiently small.
+Consequently, by the Banach fixed point theorem there exists a fixed point $v(t)$ of $\Phi$, which is a solution to the Ricci de Turck flow by construction.

 While on smooth compact manifolds, Ricci flow continues to be a focal point of intensive research, on singular spaces even existence of Ricci flow is an open problem.
-In this paper we study the Ricci de Turck flow which relates to the Ricci flow by a family of diffeomorphisms and defines a strongly parabolic equation.
+If the manifold $(M.g)$ is singular, the argument outlined above may break down.
+The major difficulty hereby is whether some analogue of parabolic Schauder estimates as derived in \cite{LSU} can be established in the singular setting.
+The purpose of the present work is to study the Ricci de Turck flow on a singular edge manifolds.
+We derive parabolic Schauder estimates in this setting and prove short time existence of Ricci de Turck flow.

-Our first man result establishes short time existence of Ricci de Turck flow starting at an admissible incomplete edge metric of H\"older regular geometry and flowing through the space of singular metrics, which preserves the admissible edge structure and H\"older regular geometry.
+Our first main result establishes short time existence of Ricci de Turck flow starting at an admissible incomplete edge metric of H\"older regular geometry and flowing through the space of singular metrics, which preserves the admissible edge structure and H\"older regular geometry.
 The result holds under an additional assumption of tangential stability, which is a spectral condition imposed upon the Lichnerowicz Laplace operator introduced below in Definition \ref{assump-spectrum} and discussed in detail in Theorem \ref{stability-thm}.
+Let us point out that \cite[Theorem 1.4]{KrVe} provides an extensive list of explicit examples, where tangential stability is satisfied.

 \begin{thm} Consider an incomplete edge manifold $(M,g)$ with an admissible edge metric and H\"older-regular geometry, satisfying the assumption of tangential stability.
 Then for short time $g$ may be evolved under the Ricci de Turck flow into a family of Riemannian metrics $g(t)$ within the space of admissible edge metrics of H\"older regular geometry for some finite time $T>0$. \end{thm}